IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/lab cli.md

-21. Add a new tile, SevOne -> REST v3 -> Devices -> Devices Data
+21. Add a new building block, SevOne -> REST v3 -> Devices -> Devices Data

 	a.
 Change name to SevOne_Ingest_Data

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $NMSCredentials